peter88213/nvhelp-en/source/writing.rst

    than the open project, and suggests a choice by activating the appropriate button.
 You can accept it by hitting the ``Enter`` key.
-   If your choice follows the suggestion, you see a message in green at the bottom bar.
+   If your choice follows the suggestion, you see a message in green at the status bar.
 Otherwise, the message is displayed in red, just as a reminder.

 If you started the export using the **Export** menu command, you may